Frequently Asked Questions

 Where is course access information located?

-Course access information, including Zoom links, slides, and handouts are kept on our Department of Education website.
+Course access information, including Zoom links, slides, and handouts are kept on our Center of Educational Excellence and Innovation website.
 A few days before the course, you will receive access information via email.

 How do I access my transcript?